Shadowing Practice: How to Introduce yourself in English -- FOR BEGINNERS! - Learn English Speaking with YouTube

 What did you study?

-After high school, I I began to work.
+After high school, I I began to work, to make money.

 I worked as an English teacher online.